techtile-by-dramco/NI-B210-Sync/phased-locked-loop/README.md

 |REGISTER_PLL_MODE                      | 0x15 | Read only |

 # Techtile ToDo 📝
-- Work further on python script To achieve phase-synchronous outputs on the oscilloscope with two separate setups consisting of RPI, USRP, PLL, PPS, and 10 MHz input.
+- Work further on python script to achieve phase-synchronous outputs on the oscilloscope with two separate setups consisting of RPI, USRP, PLL, PPS, and 10 MHz input.
 - Current status ⏳ PENDING ⏳